iceycode/eliquitory/SERVICES.md

     -keep class com.nokia.payment.iap.aidl.**
     -dontwarn org.onepf.oms.appstore.FortumoBillingService

-##App Store Description##
+##Google Play App Store Description##

-03-01-15
+03-05-15

 A simple ejuice calculator for creating ejuice (or eliquid) for electronic cigarettes.
 Solutions, or recipes, can be saved and loaded.
 This is a free version of this app that contains ads.
 A pro version will be coming soon which will have more features.
+After the pro version comes out, this version will also be updated to include more features.

 Calculator Features:
 - Name of Recipe